mertkaanerdem/mertkaan/README.md

 ## I'm a Learner, Developer, Communicator

+- I am trying new things as a former lieutenant and a journalist
 - I'm trying to learn everything about useful things / or useless _-sometimes-_
 - I have a bachelor degree in Journalism (Istanbul University | 2017)
 - I have an associate degree in Web Design and Coding (Anadolu University | 2020)